Project Reports

 requirements

 At this time, you should demonstrate that all parts of your IO are working under microcontroller control (e.g. motors move to where they should go, sensors sense, displays display -- I don't want to mark any more projects that are "entirely working except for all of the IO").
-You may download multiple configurations to test different parts of your IO if you wish, since system integration is not yet a requirement.
-You will have the opportunity to demonstrate additional aspects of your design project, including software.
+This is unit testing -- system integration is not required.
+You may download multiple configurations to test different parts of your IO if you wish, since system integration is not yet a requirement (have everything pre-compiled, ready to demo in a short time).
+Each test will usually include some external hardware or circuits, microcontroller interface on the FPGA, Nios-II processor, software driver for hardware, test code to exercise all of the previous parts.

 Final Report